Boards, Committees, and Church Governance

 The Committee consists of at least six members who are elected annually to serve three-year terms.
 In addition, one member of the Board of Deacons and the Board of Household Concerns sits on the Committee in an ex officio capacity.

-For information about the Memorial Garden, contact the church office.
+Learn more about the Memorial Garden, contact the church office.

 Nominating Committee